void-linux/void-docs/src/contributing/void-docs/submitting.md

 $ git checkout -b <branch_name>
 ```

 You can then edit the repository files as appropriate.

+## Making changes

-To serve the docs locally
-and view your changes, run `mdbook serve` from the root of the repository.
+To serve the docs locally and view your changes, run `mdbook serve` from the
+root of the repository.

-Once you are satisfied with your changes, commit them and push them to the
+Once you are satisfied with your changes, run the `check.sh` script provided in
+the repository root.
+This will run the `vmdfmt` command, which will wrap the
+text appropriately, and the `mdbook-linkcheck` command, which will check for
+broken links.
+Address any issues raised by `check.sh`.

+Once `check.sh` runs without errors, push your changes to your forked
-forked repository:
+repository:

 ```
 $ git add <edited_file(s)>